ventsip/ph/README.md

 ### Configuration update

-`ph` monitors for changes in the configuraiton file (`cfg.json`) and reloads it, if changes are detected.
-So to change the configuration, just overwrite the configuraiton file.
+`ph` monitors for changes in the configuration file (`cfg.json`) and reloads it, if changes are detected.
+So to change the configuration, just overwrite the configuration file.

 The configuration can also be changed through the web UI and through the API at the [/config] endpoint.